oracle-livelabs/pts/upgrade-to-ai-db-26ai/lab2-autoupgrade/autoupgrade.md

     /u01/autoupgrade/log/cfgtoollogs/upgrade/auto/status/status.log
     ```

-    All databases (CDBs and PDBs) are now upgraded to 23ai.
+    All databases (CDBs and PDBs) are now upgraded to 26ai.

 ## Task 3: Check target databases ##

-1. To check your target DB23AI database, you can execute the following:
+1. To check your target DB26ai database, you can execute the following:

     ```text
     $ <copy>. oraenv</copy>
     ```
     ```
-    ORACLE_SID = [DB23AI] ? <copy>DB23AI</copy>
+    ORACLE_SID = [DB26ai] ? <copy>DB26ai</copy>
     The Oracle base remains unchanged with value /u01/oracle
     ```
     ```text
     $ <copy>sqlplus / as sysdba</copy>

-    SQL*Plus: Release 23.0.0.0.0 - Production on Fri Jun 21 14:22:17 2024
+    SQL*Plus: Release 23.26.1.0.0 - Production on Fri Jan   7 14:22:17 2024
-    Version 23.5.0.24.06
+    Version 23.26.1.24.06

     Copyright (c) 1982, 2024, Oracle.
 All rights reserved.

     Connected to:
-    Oracle Database 23ai Enterprise Edition Release 23.0.0.0.0 - Production
+    Oracle Database 26ai Enterprise Edition Release 23.26.1.0.0 - Production
-    Version 23.5.0.24.06
+    Version 23.26.1.0.0
     ```

-    The 23ai database was already running.
+    The 26ai database was already running.
 More interesting are the PDBs that are now active in the CDB:

     ```text
     SQL> <copy>show pdbs</copy>

     CON_ID CON_NAME     OPEN MODE   RESTRICTED
     ------ ------------ ----------- ----------
 	      2 PDB$SEED    READ ONLY   NO
-	      3 PDB23AI01       MOUNTED
+	      3 PDB26AI01   MOUNTED
 	      4 CCC01       READ WRITE  NO
 	      5 AAA         READ WRITE  NO
     ```
-    For database AAA, we plugged a non-CDB into the DB23AI CDB so this database is displayed as AAA for its CON_NAME (=PDB name).
-The scenario for database CCC was that we would unplug the CCC01 Pluggable database and plug it into the DB23AI CDB.
+    For database AAA, we plugged a non-CDB into the DB26ai CDB so this database is displayed as AAA for its CON_NAME (=PDB name).
+The scenario for database CCC was that we would unplug the CCC01 Pluggable database and plug it into the DB26ai CDB.
 In the overview, you can see that both databases are plugged in and that there are no restrictions.
 Basically, the upgrade was a success.

 2. We can now check the database scenario (BBB) where we upgraded both the CDB and its PDBs to the new version: